SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ## Layouts
 @cha_layout

-In Spec layouts are represented by instances of layout classes.
-Such layout classes encode different positioning of elements such as box, paned, or grid layouts.
+In Spec, layouts are represented by instances of layout classes.
+The layout classes encode different positioning of elements such as box, paned, or grid.
 This chapter presents the available layouts, their definition, and how layouts can be reused when a presenter reuses other presenters.

 ### Basic principle reminder

-Spec expects that layouts objects, instances of the layout classes, are associated with a presenter.
+Spec expects that layout objects, instances of the layout classes, are associated with a presenter.
 Each presenter should describe the positioning of its subpresenters.

-Contrary to Spec 1.0, where layouts were only defined at the class level, in Spec 2.0 to define the layout of a presenter you can:
+Contrary to Spec 1.0, where layouts were only defined at the class level, in Spec 2.0, to define the layout of a presenter you can:
-- Define the `defaultLayout` method on the instance side,
+- Define the `defaultLayout` method on the instance side
-- Or use the message `layout:` in your `initializePresenters` method to set an instance of layout in the current presenter.
+- Use the message `layout:` in your `initializePresenters` method to set an instance of layout in the current presenter.

 `defaultLayout` returns a layout and `layout:` sets a layout, for example, an instance of `SpBoxLayout` or `SpPanedLayout`.
 These two methods are the preferred way to define layouts.

-Note that the possibility of defining a class-side accessor e.g. `defaultLayout` will remain for those who prefer it.
+Note that the possibility of defining a class-side accessor e.g. `defaultLayout` remains for those who prefer it.

-This new design reflects the dynamic nature of layouts in Spec, and the fact that you can compose them using presenter instances directly, not forcing you to declare subpresenters in instance variables upfront and then use their names as it was done in Spec 1.0.
-It is, however, possible that there are cases where you want a layout "template"... so you still can do it.
+This new design reflects the dynamic nature of layouts in Spec, and the fact that you can compose them using presenter instances directly, not forcing you to declare subpresenters in instance variables upfront, and then use their names as it was done in Spec 1.0.
+It is, however, possible that there are cases where you want a layout "template"... so you can still do it.

 ### A running example